facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

     2. If the option is available in a diagram, we disable `useMaxWidth` as we prefer that our diagrams do not scale within their parent element, we rather them overflow with a scrollbar.
 You can leave these enabled if you like.
        Since we render our diagrams under a custom element with a shadow DOM, to get scrollbars, we simply enable `#!css overflow: auto` on the custom `diagram-div` element (under the host DOM, not the shadow DOM).
-You can check out our stylesheet that does this [here][mermaid-style].

     3. We disable `startOnLoad` as we provide our own loader (for reasons we will get into later).

     4. We do a quite a bit of custom theme overrides.
 Most of this is done through the Mermaid configuration options:
        `theme`, `themeVariables`, and `themeCSS`.
-Most users would simply use one of the default themes via the `theme` option.
+Most users would simply use one of the default themes via the `theme` option, so that is what we've shown above.

 ## Custom Loader

-While using Mermaid, we've found a couple of issues which we were able to solve by using our own [custom loader][mermaid-loader].
+While using Mermaid, we've found a couple of issues which we were able to solve by using our own custom loader.
 The loader contains all the logic needed to find the Mermaid diagrams, convert them, wrap them in a shadow DOM, and insert them into the current document.

 In order to use the loader, it should be attached to a `DOMContentLoaded` event to execute only after the document is loaded.
-We bind our logic to this event in our [loader][onready-event] function that checks if the Mermaid library is loaded, and only if it is, we execute the payload.
+We bind our logic to this event in our loader function that checks if the Mermaid library is loaded, and only if it is, we execute the payload.

-We also create an `observer` event that watches for when the attribute that controls the color scheme on our site changes.
-When a color change occurs, we run our loader again and regenerate our diagrams.
-This is possible because we hide away the original content in our shadow DOM along with the generated diagram.

 The issues we are working around withing Mermaid are found below: